biojava/biojava.github.io/wiki/GSoC:PTM.md

     -   Improving the current code according to
     -   PDB sequence diagram code was refactored from PDB.org by Andreas.
+-   06/28/2010
+    -   Finished going over all RESID entries.
+        -   212 entries were added in the XML file.
+        -   Special treatment should be applied to all ACE entries.
+    -   Identify additional attached ligands that are not directly attached to amino acids.
+    -   List unidentifiable atom linkages.

 Skype call notes
 ----------------